The Latest Google Updates into 2024

 Google debuted the fourth version of Google Analytics, called GA4.
 (Apparently, they couldn’t come up with anything snappy.)

 If you are reading this article and haven’t set up your GA4 account yet, stop reading and set it up right now.
 We’ll be here when you get back.

 (Want help?
 Let us do it for you.)

 The biggest reason you need to do it now is to compare data.
 While it won’t be exactly the same, data should be similar.
-As of July 1, 2023, Universal Analytics will cease reporting.
+As of July 1, 2024, all customers will lost access to Universal Analytics.

 Here are some of the biggest features GA4 has that Universal Analytics does not.

 Universal Analytics tracks based on sessions whereas GA4 is based on events.
 This allows you to see and track engagement better.
 From this information, Google is also able to build stronger audiences through machine learning.

 Google wasn’t going to include bounce rate at first, but it has since been reinstated.
 The bounce rate essentially shows the lack of an event, so it should have been included from the get-go.